The host is carrying too much

 When one person fronts the event, the money side should be visible before it becomes a private burden.

-The host buys food, someone grabs ice, another person pays for decorations, and the final total gets awkward.
+The host buys food, someone grabs ice, another person pays for decorations, and the final total gets hard to explain.
 Put the costs in one shared tab.

 People complain about vague totals, late payment reminders, and equal splits that ignore who actually participated in each cost.